Single Block Wines

 Named after Slapjack Creek, a water source that began in the ranges above the vineyard and once ran alongside Slapjack Block, the soils on Slapjack are dense with glacial schist with some clay to quite significant depths.
 Slapjack Block contains the very first planted vines in Bannockburn, with the soils, vine age and a mix of clones on the block making this Pinot Noir truly unique.
 With vivacious wild berry flavors, bewitching spice aromas, and a finessed, silky finish, the old vines marry with Slapjack soil to create an opulent, powerful wine.

 Planted by Gary Andres, an Oregon Pinot Noir pioneer who wished to create a Pinot Noir to rival the great Burgundies, the block is named after the shingle beach below the block.
-Shingle Beach is a densely planted block reach optimal ripeness at low sugar levels and bear tiny, pristine grapes resulting in the hallmarks of this wine: mouthfeel: fine grained tannins, minerality, earthiness and concentrated dark fruit flavours, all at under 13% alcohol.
+Shingle Beach is a densely planted block which reaches optimal ripeness at low sugar levels and bears tiny, pristine grapes.
+The result is evident in the hallmarks of this wine; fine grained tannins, minerality, earthiness and concentrated dark fruit flavours, all at under 13% alcohol.
 Vibrant and elegant.
 2012 was our inaugrual release of this wine.

 Named after the august ratbag on the label, Jackson Barry ranged the area telling yarns and seeking fame and fortune.
 The hallmarks of Jackson’s Block are perfume, elegance, and balance.
 The perfume is that of violets and the wild thyme of the estate.
 The flavors are red berries and the length and balance are made complete by elegant, silky tannins.